anjalis-ingh/RexLapis/README.md

 Rex Lapis has his own currency called as Mora.
 You will be able to gain mora through a variety of chatting interactions and mini-games you can play with Rex Lapis as well as daily random pulls.
 All your hard-grinded mora are securely stored in your balance which can be used to gift or buy food from the shop for Rex Lapis!

 #### » Express your relationship with Rex Lapis
 Have you ever imagined having a virtual relationship with a loveable, yet knowledgeable dragon deity?
 Rex Lapis's relationship with members will make your dream comes true!
 Build a relationship and increase Friendship and Happiness Levels by earning points through chatting, petting, feeding, gifting, and even asking for advice!
-Rewards can be unlocked at certain Friendship Levels where members can earn get rewarded with mora and dishes as well as unlock new games to play. ♡
+Rewards can be unlocked at certain Friendship Levels where members can earn get rewarded with mora and dishes. ♡

 <img width="692" alt="Screen Shot 2023-06-10 at 12 47 58 PM" src="https://github.com/anjalis-ingh/RexLapis/assets/96373072/9c1c3769-4c1e-4a92-ac14-d6dae4b4ff71">